Triune Continuum Enterprise

 A. Naumenko.
 "Triune Continuum Paradigm: a paradigm for General System Modeling and its applications for UML and RM-ODP", Ph.D thesis number 2581, Swiss Federal Institute of Technology - Lausanne.
 EPFL, June 2002.

-This theory allows for the introduction of the abstract ontologies that are formally necessary and sufficient to cover the modeling scope of different modeling contexts on the most abstract level.
-The Triune Continuum Theory introduces three continuums that represent in models the scope of general system modeling.
+This theory allows for introduction of abstract ontologies that are formally necessary and sufficient to cover the modeling scope of different modeling contexts on the most abstract level.
+Triune Continuum Theory introduces three continuums that represent in models the scope of general system modeling.

 The first two continuums are:

-- spatiotemporal continuum (where subjective space-time metrics are defined to be used in the subjective representations);
+- spatiotemporal continuum (where subjective space-time metrics are defined to be used in subjective representations);

-- constitution continuum (where subjective constitutional metrics are defined to be used in the subjective representations, e.g. objects defined in relation with their environments).
+- constitution continuum (where subjective constitutional metrics are defined to be used in subjective representations, e.g. objects that are defined in relation with their environments).

 These two continuums are introduced in relation with each other as complements within the universal general system modeling scope.
 In other words: everything in the scope, which is not space-time, is constitution; and everything in the scope, which is not constitution, is space-time.